geeksbygirls/OTA/README.md

 # OTA
-AN OTA Repo for my RR OMS builds
+AN OTA Repo for my RR builds